 At the end of the project’s residential period, NEH Summer Scholars will be asked to submit online evaluations in which they review their work during the summer and assess its value to their personal and professional development.
 These evaluations will become part of the project’s grant file.

 Many participants have chosen furnished apartments at Canterbury Court, just a few blocks from the library.
-All studio and one bedroom apartments come with kitchens, private bathrooms with tub & shower, large walk-in closets, high ceilings, wall-to-wall carpeting, mini-blinds on all windows, A/C, and outlets for cable TV, phone, and high-speed internet.
+All studio and one bedroom apartments come with kitchens, private bathrooms with tub & shower, large walk-in closets, high ceilings, wall-to-wall carpeting, mini-blinds on all windows, and outlets for cable TV, phone, and high-speed internet.
+Air Conditioning optional at $160 monthly.
 Participants are responsible for bringing their own linens and kitchen supplies.
-The current negotiated Newberry rates are $1,300 for four weeks for a one person studio; $1,400 for a two-person studio; $1,800 for one bedroom with up to three persons.
-There are also low-to-moderately priced restaurants within walking distance to the Newberry and surrounding accommodations.
+The current negotiated Newberry rates for summer 2018 are $1,650 for four weeks for a studio; $2,000 for a one bedroom.
+Availability subject to change.